Minimum degrees of finite rectangular bands, null semigroups, and variants of full transformation semigroups: Rectangular bands and hypergraphs

 \subsection{Rectangular bands}

-We now use the results of the previous subsection to calculate the degree of an arbitrary finite rectangular band.
+We now use the results of the previous subsection to calculate the degree of an arbitrary finite rectangular band, answering a question of Easdown \cite{Easdown1992}.
 The first result shows how to construct certain `large' such bands.
 Its proof shares some ideas with that of Theorem \ref{thm:H}.

 \begin{prop} If $1\leq r\leq n$, and if $0\leq l\leq n-r$, then $D_r(\T_n)$ contains an $r^l\times\pi_r(n-l)$ rectangular band. \end{prop}

 \pf Fix a partition $\V=\{V_1,\ldots,V_r\}$ of $\bn\sm\bl=\{l+1,\ldots,n\}$ with $|V_1|\cdots|V_r|=\pi_r(n-l)$.
 For each function $f:\bl\to\br$, and each transversal $A=\{v_1,\ldots,v_r\}$ of $\V$, with each $v_i\in V_i$, we define a transformation